 Selling your assets means closing your position on that particular asset.
 Hence, if you are long on the asset, you would not be entitled to the potential upside value gain.
 By borrowing you are able to obtain liquidity (working capital) without selling your assets.
 Users are mainly borrowing for unexpected expenses, leveraging their holdings or for new investment opportunities.

-Before borrowing you need to deposit any asset to be used as collateral (check out the Depositing & Earning FAQ section for more info).
+Before borrowing you need to supply any asset to be used as collateral (check out the Supplying & Earning FAQ section for more info).
 After this, simply head to the Borrow section and click on “Borrow” for the asset you want to borrow.
-Set the amount you need based on your available deposits that would be used as a collateral for the loan.
+Set the amount you need based on your available supplies that would be used as a collateral for the loan.
 Select either stable or variable rate and confirm your transaction.
 You can always change your rate afterwards as many times as you want.

 You repay your loan in the same asset you borrowed.
 For example, if you borrow 1 ETH you will pay back 1 ETH + interest accrued.
 You can also use your collateral to repay in the new version 2 of Aave Protocol.
 If you want to pay back the loan based on USD price you can borrow any of the available stable coins as USDC, DAI, USDT, etc.